Programming & Data Processing

 Iteration 3–6

-Step-by-Step: Generating a Sierpinski Carpet on wtools.com
+Step by step: generating a Sierpinski Carpet on wtools.com

-Follow these steps to create your fractal using the tool at wtools.com:
+Here's how to create your fractal using the tool at wtools.com:

-- Open the tool.
-Navigate to wtools.com/math/generate-sierpinski-carpet.
+1. Open the tool.
+Go to wtools.com/math/generate-sierpinski-carpet.

-- Choose canvas size.
+3. Choose canvas size.
 Enter a width and height in pixels.
-For crisp results, use powers of 3 (81, 243, 729).
+Powers of 3 (81, 243, 729) give the cleanest results.
 A 729×729 canvas at iteration 6 produces pixel-perfect cells.

-Example Configurations
+Example configurations

 | Use Case | Depth | Canvas | Foreground | Background | |---|---|---|---|---| | Quick preview | 3 | 243×243 | Black | White | | Presentation slide | 5 | 729×729 | Navy | Light gray | | Generative art | 4 | 600×600 | Custom hex | Custom hex | | Pixel-perfect print | 6 | 729×729 | Black | White |